PhpUnitsOfMeasure/php-units-of-measure/README.md

 echo $length->toUnit('feet'); // '21'
 ```

-Note that when creating instances of UnitOfMeasure, there are a couple of convenience static factory methods.
+Note that when creating instances of `UnitOfMeasure`, there are a couple of convenience static factory methods.
 The first lets you instantiate units of measure which have linear scaling factors from the native unit.
-That is, the conversion function fits into the form `Unit Value = F * Native Value`, where `F` is the scaling factor.
+That is, the conversion function fits into the form `'Value in the native unit of measure' = 'Value in this unit of measure' * F`, where `F` is the scaling factor.

 ``` php
 $megameter = UnitOfMeasure::linearUnitFactory('Mm', 1e6);